SR Maunsell carriage: 59 ft corridor stock (1929-1934)

 In 1929, Maunsell modified his design to have high corridor windows, but the corridor windows at the ends of the coaches remained the same height to allow a destination board to be attached.
-The design was authorised in April 1928 and the first order was for the Hastings line which required the coach width to be 8 ft 0 3/4 in, this was due to clearance issues.
+The design was authorised in April 1928 and the first order was for 8 ft 3/4 in wide stock for the low-clearance Hastings line.
 First Class compartments only seated two each side, Third Class three each side and roof board brackets were above the rain strip.
-Also in the order were coaches for the Folkestone line which required a width of 8 ft 6 in.
+The order also included 8 ft 6 in wide coaches for the Folkestone line.

 A total of 77 sets were completed by 1934.

 Later 59 ft corridor stock

 In early 1933, the Southern Railway announced that 1,065 Maunsell carriages were built.
 Most of the carriages built after 1934 were flush-sided and each toilet now had two sliding ventilator glasses and there were a few other minor alterations.
 Forty-six sets were built.